radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 **Step 1: Define and deploy Radius Environment and Recipes**

-As an operator, I need to define and deploy a Radius Environment and associate relevant Recipes to that environment so that my development team can build and deploy their Radius applications.
+As an operator, I need to define and deploy a Radius Environment and associate relevant Recipes, Credentials, etc. to that environment so that my development team can build and deploy their Radius applications.

 1. Using my editor of choice, such as VSCode, I open an existing Radius environment file, `env.bicep`, from the online Radius samples repo.
-1. I use Radius documentation to determine specific edits to my `env.bicep` file such as Kubernetes cluster and the appropriate cloud provider registrations.
+1. I use Radius documentation to determine specific edits to my `env.bicep` file such as Kubernetes cluster and the appropriate cloud provider registrations and credentials.
    1. I will create a Radius Environment resource and add all the information listed above.
    1. I will then edit my Radius Environment resource to contain the properties required to register my Radius Recipe such as template path, template kind, etc.
 1. I then push my new `env.bicep` file to my git repository, as I would any other file.